app-projectq/projectq-page/docs/README.md

 We are currently accepting Beta testers.
 Qualifying Beta testers must
 * Have an Apple Card
-* be using a personal finance software that can import QFX/OFX/QBO file (Quicken, Quickbook, Moneydance ...)
+* Using a personal finance software that can import QFX/OFX/QBO file (Quicken, Quickbook, Moneydance ...)
-* be willing to provide feedback during the beta testing cycle
+* Willing to provide feedback during the beta testing cycle

 For more information, please send an email to <app.projectq@gmail.com>.